levkovigor/freertos-template2/doc/README-flatsat.md

    ssh -X source@192.168.199.228
    ```

-   It is recommended to set up SSH configuration either in Eclipse (cross-platform
+3. It is recommended to set up SSH configuration either in Eclipse (cross-platform
 and convenient solution) via the terminal feature (terminal button at the top) or
-   via Putty or Unix Alias.
-   -X is optional for graphical applications
+via Putty or Unix Alias. -X is optional for graphical applications.
-   There is also another command for port forwarding
+There is also another command for port forwarding:

    ```sh
    ssh -L <localPort>:localhost:<remotePort> source@flatsat.source.absatvirt.lw
    ```